- monitors trade and investment negotiation processes;

 - seeks to change trade and investment policy based on these principles

 To read more about the work that we're doing currently see our campaigns.

 Whilst AFTINET does not sell fair-traded products for more information about companies that do please see our links page.

 You can become an individual or organisational member/supporter of AFTINET.
-Subscribers receive the same benefits as members but don't have voting rights and are not bound by the constitution.
-For more information on how to join click here.
+Members have voting rights and are bound by the constitution.
+To become a member or supporter of AFTINET click here.

 AFTINET structures and constitution

 The AFTINET constitution provides a basic democratic structure for the organisation.
 Members elect a working group which administers the organisation.
 The working group keeps membership and financial records and reports to annual general meetings of members.
 AFTINET is registered under Commonwealth legislation as a company limited by guarantee to limit the financial liability of members to their membership fee.

 Organisations and individuals who do not wish to become members can become subscribers.
 This means they receive all other benefits of membership but cannot vote at meetings and are not bound by the constitution.